Data development activities

 Suicide registers

 During the COVID-19 pandemic, the AIHW partnered with several register data custodians to obtain up-to-date data on suicides across the jurisdictions.
 The AIHW has been receiving data on suspected suicide deaths since April 2020.
-The AIHW subsequently reports the data to government on a weekly basis in 2020, fortnightly basis in 2021, and monthly basis in 2022.
-The data is used to inform governments' decision making and response to the pandemic (visit Regular updates to Government on Mental health-related service use).
-Due to the highly sensitive nature of coronial investigations, the AIHW will not publicly release jurisdictional data unless they have been published by the relevant data custodians (visit Suspected deaths by suicide).
+The AIHW subsequently reported the data to government on a weekly basis in 2020 and fortnightly basis in 2021.
+Since 2022, the data have been reported in 12 4-weekly cycles each year.
+The data can be used to inform governments' decision making and responses to emerging issues that may influence suicide risk in the community, such as cost of living concerns (see Regular updates to Government on Mental health-related service use).
+Due to the highly sensitive nature of coronial investigations, the AIHW will not publicly release jurisdictional data unless they have been published by the relevant data custodians (visit Data from suicide registers).

 National ambulance data

 The AIHW has contracted Turning Point through Monash University to develop the National Ambulance Surveillance System (NASS) for self-harm and mental health related attendances.
-The NASS is a novel and world-first public health monitoring system for mental health, alcohol and drug harms, and self-harm (including suicidal behaviours) with components funded by the Department of Health, Department of Health and Human Services (Victoria) and the AIHW.
+The NASS is a novel and world-first public health monitoring system for mental health, alcohol and drug harms, and self-harm (including suicidal behaviours) with components funded by the Australian Government Department of Health and Aged Care, Department of Health (Victoria) and the AIHW.

 For this project, Turning Point collects, codes and provides nationally consistent data on ambulance attendances to self-harm (deaths by suicide, suicide attempts, suicidal ideation and self-injury) related incidents, including demographics (age, sex), mechanism of injury, mental illness symptoms, alcohol and drug intoxication, transport to hospital status and history of self-harm.
 Importantly, coding of historical data from 2018 and 2019 for available jurisdictions has been undertaken to provide baseline data for ongoing quarterly reporting.
 Quarterly collated data will flow back to states and territories to assist with service planning and program delivery and will also be used for regular monitoring on Suicide & self-harm monitoring.